Weber-Hsu/AndbotSecuritySensing/README.md

 # AndbotSecuritySensing

-Details of Security Sensing on Andbot are listed below.
-For further development, the following can be implemented to other devices, Rugby, for example.
-This function are separated into two sections, Hardware configurations and ROS implementation.
+This repository contains materials and instructions of practicing a partial function, security sensing, on Andbot.
+Details listed below are divided into two section--hardware configurations and ROS implementation for upper level application.
+Other devices, Rugby, for example, can also use the following sensing methods.

-* Hardware configurations
+## Hardware configurations
 * Sensor list

 Item | amount
 -----|-------